 When a clique merges with its successor, we denote the former as merging clique and the latter as merged clique.
 The new clique after merger retains the id of the merging clique and the id of the merged clique vanishes.
 The stable nodes of the previously individual cliques maintain their stable status for a while.
-Each of the relaying stable nodes of both the merging and merged cliques update all the stables nodes in the merged clique with the channelInfo data for all the channels it is relaying.
-This allows each stable node to get all the channelInfo data.
-For the channel, whose relay node comes from the merged clique, only the children whose clique id matches some routing table entry, is kept as children.
-All the other children are requested to rejoin the streaming tree and inform back after the join procedure completes.
-Relaying to those children stops after confirmation of the join is received or timeout occurs.
-In case two relay nodes are found for the same channel, the one that earlier belonged to the merging clique prevails and the valid children from the relay in the merged clique are transferred to that node.
-All the invalidated relay nodes keep relaying to all the invalidated children until confirmation of re-join is received or timeout occurs.
+They update their channelInfo data by merging the data from the merging and the merged cliques including all channels relayed by one or the other or both of these cliques.
+In case two relay nodes are found for the same channel, the one that earlier belonged to the merging clique prevails and the children from the relay in the merged clique are transferred to that node.

-When overpopulated, a clique splits into two and one of them retains the previous clique's id.
-Let us denote this clique as primary the other clique as offspring.
-The stable node of the previous clique remains as stable node in the new cliques and they belong to either the primary or the offspring clique according to the proximity rules of splitting.
+When overpopulated, a clique splits into two, and one of them retains the previous clique's id.
+Let us denote this clique as primary, and the other clique as offspring.
+The stable nodes of the previous clique remain as stable nodes in the new cliques and they belong to either the primary or the offspring clique according to the proximity rules of splitting.
 The channels relayed by the stable nodes belonging to the offspring clique may need to be handed over to the stable nodes in the primary clique to make the streaming tree consistent with the routing tables.
 This is needed only if the channel has a non-empty childList.
 In case there are some recipient nodes in the offspring clique for that channel, the stable node re-joins the channel using the new clique id before performing the hand-over.
 In case a channel relayed by a stable node in the primary clique has some recipient now belonging to the offspring clique, they are requested to re-join the channel.
 This will result in a stable node in the offspring clique to become a relay node for that channel.
 Note that new stable nodes are recruited in both the primary and the offspring clique as necessary to accommodate the channels.
-At the beginning, the stable nodes in offspring clique are underloaded.
+At the beginning, the stable nodes in the offspring clique are underloaded.
 However, they soon get new relay loads when new join messages are routed through them.

-4. Analysis of System Features
+4 Analysis of System Features

-In this section we discuss the notable features of the CliqueStream platform.
-The main argument of the paper is that clique-based overlays allow creation of streaming topology with good locality properties compared to other approaches.
+platform.
+The main argument of the paper is that cliquebased overlays allow creation of a streaming topology with good locality properties compared to other approaches.
 The CliqueStream approach also allows fast and localized recovery mechanism in presence of node departures.
 The following sub-sections discuss each of these features in details.